Hmar Students' Association

 The Hmar Students' Association (HSA), established in Imphal, Manipur, India, is a large student organisation among the indigenous Hmar people.

 It was established on the 3rd of October 1939.
 Which is Celebrated as HSA Day.

+Background

 The organisation was outraged at the mass sexual assault of Hmar women in 2006, along with other groups, to facilitate justice.
 The organisation has also assisted relocating internally displaced people, and opposed a dam project.

+Motto

+The H.S.A. motto is ‘Sinin, Hrilin, Sanin, Thuoiin, Serve the Nation,’ meaning ‘Work, Share, Assist, Lead and Serve the Nation’.

+Flag

+The flag is green in colour with a white star in the middle within which H.S.A. is inscribed.
+The green colour signifies that the H.S.A. stands for truth.
+The star is the Pole Star signifying H.S.A as a guide for the nation.
+Its white colour signifies purity and truth to stand for.H.S.A, inscribed in red {in the middle} shows its dedication and sacrifice for the nation.

+Logo

+Governing Bodies

+The Hmar students are governed by three supreme bodies, namely General Assembly, Executive Council and General Headquarters.